Making disks available on your own machine

 Samba (CIFS)

-Access via Samba is only possible for machines in the FI network and allows access to the home directory or directory
+Access via Samba is only possible for machines on the FI network and allows access to the home directory or the

 /data/login

-.
-Samba is generally blocked on the Internet due to its frequent misuse.
-You need to have root access and a tool on your machine
+directory.
+The Samba protocol is generally blocked on the Internet due to its frequent abuse.
+You need root access and the

 mount.cifs